angular/angular/aio/content/guide/testing-components-scenarios.md

-Note how the setup code assigns a test hero (`expectedHero`) to the component's `hero` property, emulating the way the `DashboardComponent` would set it via the property binding in its repeater.
+Note how the setup code assigns a test hero (`expectedHero`) to the component's `hero` property, emulating the way the `DashboardComponent` would set it using the property binding in its repeater.

-The following test verifies that the hero name is propagated to the template via a binding.
+The following test verifies that the hero name is propagated to the template using a binding.

 <code-example
   path="testing/src/app/dashboard/dashboard-hero.component.spec.ts"